 General technical SEO practices seem to be missing from many schools’ sites.
-Ensuring that a (meta) content plan has been undertaken and implemented (as well as having engaging content across the site) can mean the difference between appearing in Google’s search results and not.
+Ensuring that a (meta) content plan has been undertaken and implemented, as well as having engaging and well-optimised content across the site, can mean the difference between appearing in Google’s search results and not.

-Similarly, many sites are not responsive to screen size, making them very difficult to use on a mobile device.
+Similarly, many schools’ sites I spotted during my research were not responsive to screen size, making them very difficult to use on a mobile device.
 This is not only an inconvenience for the user, but will also have a direct impact on the website’s Google rankings, as mobile-first and user experience (UX) are both key indexing factors.

 Many schools and local education authorities (LEAs) subscribe to a secure learning platform which offers games and programmes to support the curriculum.
-There’s nothing wrong with this, except that a link off to one of these platforms won’t mean anything to a prospective parent unless properly explained.
+Whilst this, in itself, is a highly valuable tool, a link from the school’s website to one of these platforms won’t mean anything to a prospective parent unless properly explained.
 Highlight the benefits, give some examples – anything to show how the school is embracing technology.